lamhq/tech-notes/devops/aws/2-compute/4-auto-scaling.md

 The ELB service integrates seamlessly with EC2 Auto Scaling.
 As soon as a new EC2 instance is added to or removed from the EC2 Auto Scaling group, ELB is notified.

 However, before it can send traffic to a new EC2 instance, it needs to validate that the application running on that EC2 instance is available.
 This validation is done via the health checks feature of ELB.

+## Tips

+- Scale Out Aggressively: Get ahead of the workload if you need to.
+- Scale In Conservatively: Once the instances are up, slowly roll them back when not needed.
+- Provisioning: Keep an eye on provisioning times.
+You can bake AMls to minimize it.
+- Cost: Use EC2 RIs for minimum count of EC2 instances to save money.
+- CloudWatch: Your go-to tool for alerting Auto Scaling that you need more or less instances.